gully/decotengu/doc/info.rst

    accuracy comparison purposes

    #.
 For decompression calculations without exponential function.
    #.
-For decompression calculations using fixed precision type.
+For decompression calculations using fixed point arithmetic.
    #.
 Naive algorithms implemented by some dive computers and diving
       software.